SSAgov/uef-usability-findings/uef-findings-round23.md

     >“I didn’t need to read.
 It's self-explanatory.
 Whenever I see gender identity I just enter “man”.
 (P1)

     12.3.
-One participant suggested to provide a multi-select drop down list.
+One participant suggested to provide a multi-select dropdown list.

     >“Give list of choices.
 The text is fine but just change to tick box (i.e. multi-select dropdown).”
 (P10)